Running A Business

 Table of Contents

-There are plenty of reasons that some healthcare providers have thus far resisted the spread of telehealth, including concerns related to patient confidentiality preservation during web-based consultations, payment methods for patients, and fairness-related reimbursement concerns.
-Other challenges stem from varying regulations regarding malpractice, prescriptions, and eligible mobile devices.
+There are plenty of reasons that some healthcare providers have thus far resisted the spread of telehealth, including concerns related to patient confidentiality, payment, and a range of regulatory obstacles.

 • Better patient engagement: Traveling to an office can be enough of a burden for patients that it decreases attendance for follow-up appointments.
 By allowing them to connect with you from the comfort of their homes, you’ll often notice better adherence to treatment plans and medication management.